leoloso/gatowebsites/content/docs/library/_default/remove-a-block-from-posts.md

 ---
 title: Remove a block from posts
-metaDesc: Remove a block of a given type from all posts
+description: Remove a block of a given type from all posts
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: